 Time in the experience of agency and emotion in English language learning in rural Vietnam (Cynthia White & Chuong Pham)

-By looking into a multilingual ninth-grade German classroom and the micro-level discourse produced in it, Erduyan’s paper puts forward the unsurprising suggestion identity is dynamic and that that linguistic practices are involved in its social construction.
+By looking into a multilingual ninth-grade German classroom and the micro-level discourse produced in it, Erduyan’s paper puts forward the unsurprising suggestion that identity is dynamic and that that linguistic practices are involved in its social construction.
 The theoretical contribution made in this article comes in the form of demonstrating the relevance of interactions happening in a short time-scale (micro-level discourse), as opposed to longer term identity development.
 Problematically, the relation between micro- and macro-levels is not addressed, leaving readers with little more than an suggestion for a shift in analytic perspective.

 Studying English in Yemen: Situated unwillingness to communicate in sociohistorical time (Mutahar Al-Murtadha & Anne Feryok)

-Similar to the above, the article by Kemp reports on a longitudinal study that examined the introduction and delivery of Chinese lessons in a school) over a period of ten years.
+The theoretically robust article by Kemp reports on a longitudinal study that examined the introduction and delivery of Chinese lessons in a school over a period of ten years.
 In doing so it makes a significant contribution to the study of language planning and policy, from a truly longitudinal perspective.
 Interestingly, the article describes language learning policy as a product of interaction that involves three levels of time: microgenetic time (moment-to-moment interaction), ontogenetic time (policy decisions that take place in a life-span) and cultural-historic time (the timescales involved in producing the sociocultural context), and it highlights the intricate interconnections of the above.

 Looking back, looking forward, living in the moment: Understanding the individual temporal perspectives of secondary school EFL learners (Ines Begić & Sarah Mercer)

-This article is premised on three interesting, but poorly developed ideas, namely that: (a) learners have different perspectives of time, which might foreground the present moment, past, or future; (b) these perspectives are stable over time and measurable; and (c) differences in these perspectives have a ‘profound’ effect on motivation and hence language learning.
-Building on this idea, the paper uses statistical methods to identify whether any differences exist in the perspectives of students in Austria (N=33) and Croatia (N=235).
-The variables of gender, nationality, ‘temporal orientation’ and ‘temporal attitudes’ were combined in different ways, and uncovered some statistically significant differences.
+Drawing on popular psyschology, this article is premised on three interesting, but poorly developed ideas, namely that: (a) learners have different perspectives of time, which might foreground the present moment, past, or future; (b) these perspectives are stable over time and measurable; and (c) differences in these perspectives have a ‘profound’ effect on motivation and hence language learning outcomes.
+Building on the above, the paper uses statistical methods to identify whether any differences exist in the perspectives of students in Austria (n=33) and Croatia (n=235).
+The variables of gender, nationality, ‘temporal orientation’ and ‘temporal attitudes’ were combined in different ways, and eventually uncovered some statistically significant differences.
 Whether such variables can be considered unitary, monolithic and static is a question of how one views the social world (but note the incongruity with the editors’ statement that “change means being in different states at different times“); whether there is scholarly value in analysing data until a statistical artefact eventually emerges is a question that does not lend itself to easy answers.

-Note: This article benefited from two rounds of feedback from me (June 2016 and March 2017), which the authors have been gracious enough to acknowledge in personal communications.
-Despite having provided extensive statistical consultation and copyediting, I cannot take credit for the ideas presented in the paper.
+Disclaimer: I was asked to provide two rounds of feedback for this article (June 2016 and March 2017), which the authors have been gracious enough to acknowledge in personal communications.
+Despite having provided extensive statistical consultation and copyediting, I cannot take credit for the content of the paper.

 Looking back, looking forward, living in the moment: Understanding the individual temporal perspectives of secondary school EFL learners (Rebecca L. Oxford)